EXPERIENCING SYMPTOMS OF GUM DISEASE?

 - Excellent oral hygiene maintained daily with correct brushing and flossing

-As gum diseases can reoccur, maintenance therapy that follows treatment is the most important step in preventing the return of the gum disease.
-Your dentist will work with you to prevent, monitor and control the gum disease.
+- As gum diseases can reoccur, maintenance therapy that follows treatment is the most crucial step in preventing the return of gum irritation.
+Your dentist will work with you to stop, monitor and control the gum disease.